Joseph B. McCormick

-Joseph B. McCormick (Birth October 16, 1942) is an American epidemiologist, physician, and academic.
+Joseph B. McCormick (born October 16, 1942) is an American epidemiologist, physician, and academic.

 Early life and education

 Joseph B. McCormick was born in Knoxville, Tennessee.
 His early years were spent on a farm in Indiana.

 He attended Florida Southern College, graduating with degrees in chemistry and mathematics in 1964.
-He had a summer fellowship with the Institute of Nutrition of Central America and Panama, Guatemala. in 1969.
+He had a summer fellowship with the Institute of Nutrition of Central America and Panama, Guatemala, in 1969.

 McCormick received a Master of Science from the Harvard School of Public Health in 1970.
 He had a summer followship in Haiti at the Rural Health Clinc in 1971.
 He attended Duke University School of Medicine, graduating in 1971.
 His residency and internship was at the Children's Hospital of Philadelphia under Dr. C. Everett Koop, from 1971 to 1973.
 He was a fellow in the Preventive Medicine Residency Program at the Centers for Disease Control and Prevention from 1975 and 1976.

-Following graduation from college, McCormick went to Brussels, Belgium and attended the Alliance Francaise and the Free University for a year.
+Following graduation from college, McCormick went to Brussels, Belgium, and attended the Alliance Francaise and the Free University for a year.
 He learned the French language to enable him to teach sciences and mathematics in a secondary school in Kinshasa, Congo.